kingston-hackSpace/Audio_Recording/teensy4_1.md

 Let's test Teensy by running one of the many Teensy Audio Library ready‑made examples:

 - Open the Arduino IDE (Windows) or Teensyduino (macOS):

+- Go to File → Examples → SD → Card Info

+- Upload the code to your board and open the Serial Monitor

+    - If you have library error messages: The teensy uses its one libraries.
+If you have a duplicated library, such as the SdFat, you might have a library conflict.
+Try removing the conflicting libraries from your Arudino/Documents/libraries

+    - If you get a error message in the Serial Monitor: check that you selected the correct *chipSelect*.
+You cannot use 2 SD cards, you must select of the one build in your board, or the one in the audio shield.

 - Go to File → Examples → Audio → Recorder.